PoutineSyropErable/config_all/readme.md

 # Step 4: Fallback to recursive update if needed
 git submodule update --init --recursive || echo "Recursive submodule update failed"

+# Step 4.5: rename ~/.config_poutine to ~/.config ( you should do that one yourself.
+But, it shouldn't fuck things up)
+[ -d ~/.config ] && mv --backup=numbered ~/.config ~/.config_backup && mv ~/.config_poutine ~/.config
+# maybe the line above isn't fully posix complient, idk.
+In which case, idc, just rename your old config to not nuke it

 # Step 5:
-# Go check the urls and do the installation of every things in their readme, zsh + nvim + lf i recommend
+# Go check the urls and do the installation of every things in their readme.
+# lf, zsh, nvim have specific readmes, with specific install guide
+# tmux also, because you need to create a softlink to ~/.tmux.conf
 ```

 ** You should check the .git of nvim, zsh, and other to set them up **